 Provided Interpretations

-John was commanded to record the things that he “saw,” and what they “are.”
-This provides the pattern for interpreting the images from his visions, and the very first vision demonstrates how the book communicates symbolically.
+Near the start of the Book, John was commanded to record the things that he “saw,” and what they “were.”
+This provides a pattern for interpreting the Book’s visionary images, and its first vision demonstrates how Revelation communicates symbolically.

 • (Revelation 1:1) - “The revelation of Jesus Christ, which God gave to him, to show his servants the things that must come to pass soon, and he signified through his angel to his servant John.

-The Greek verb rendered “signified” is sémainō (Strong’s - #G4591), a verb related to the noun used for “sign” (semeion).
+The Greek verb translated as “signified” is sémainō, a verb related to the noun for “sign” (semeion).
 It means “to signify,” “to show by sign.”
-Thus, the book specifies its medium of communication - visionary symbolism.
-The visual aspect is emphasized throughout the book by the repeated references to what John “saw” (fifty-six times).
+Thus, the Book specifies its medium of communication - visionary symbolism.
+The visual aspect is emphasized throughout Revelation by repeated references to what John “saw” (fifty-six times).

 The first vision and its explanation do exactly that.
-John “saw” the risen Christ walking among seven golden “lampstands” and holding “seven stars.”
-But the “stars” represented seven “angels” (“they are” - esin), the “seven lampstands” symbolized seven “churches” (“they are” - esin).
-The same Greek verb form or “are” (esin) is used in both clauses.
+John “sees” the risen Christ walking among Seven Golden “Lampstands” while holding “Seven Stars.”
+The “stars” represent seven “messengers” (“they are” - esin), and the “Lampstands” symbolize seven “assemblies” (“they are” - esin).
+The same Greek verb form or “are” (esin) is used in each clause.

-The book interprets at least nine more images using this same formula.
-In each case, the images are not literal, they represent something else.
+The Gook interprets at least nine more images with this same verbal formula.
+In each case, the images are not literal and represent something else.
 For example:

 • The “seven lamps of fire” before the throne “are” (esin) the “seven spirits of God” - (4:5).